terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 indexField | Specifies how to generate the unique index for each history row. manualFields | Optional.
 Inject custom values into each resopnse object before being processed.
 Value is simply a comma delimitted list of `key1=value1,key2=value2` pairs or JSON object string `{ "key1": "value1", "key2": "value2" }`.
 [See sample usage](#manual-fields) fieldMapping | Optional.
 Controls how field names are mapped **when calling Nexgen APIs** before xDS mapping processing.
 This is used in BA7 implementations to try and match field names between BA7 and Nexgen APIs.
 The value is simply a comma delimitted list of `addr1=address1,zip=postalCode` or a JSON object string `{"addr1":"address1","zip":"postalCode"}`.
 Renaming occurs before any xDS mapping processing occurs and this sample would rename all `addr1` fields to `address1` and all `zip` fields to `postalCode` .
 [See sample usage](#field-mapping) filterExpression | Optional.
-Regular expression to specify field name patterns to include in mapping **when querying KAT xDS Api**.
-If provided, only fields that match the expression will be mapped.
+Regular expression for field name patterns that must succeed to allow a field.
+Only matching fields that match the expression are mapped.

 **`filterExpression` Examples**
 Expression | Description